hibasalem/reading-notes/201/read13.md

 * The storage event is fired on the window object whenever setItem(), removeItem(), or clear() is called and actually changes something.
 * The storage event is supported everywhere the localStorage object is supported

+* ***StorageEvent object*** has the following useful properties

+	 * key (string) the named key that was added, removed, or modified
+	 * oldValue (any) the previous value (now overwritten), or null if a new item was added
+	 * newValue(any)	the new value, or null if an item was removed
+ 	* url(string)the page which called a method that triggered this change

+* The storage event is not cancelable